priyanka-6675/priyanka-6675/README.md

 <h1 align="center">Hi 👋, I'm Priyanka Vaishnav</h1>
 <h3 align="center">A passionate Frontend developer from India
 </h3>
-<p>I'm a freshman in college with a passion for Open Source and Frontend developerWeb Development.
+<p>I'm a final year student in college with a passion for Open Source and Frontend developerWeb Development.
 I'm always on the lookout for ways to contribute to open source communities and projects, and I'm determined to become a skilled and influential developer.

 I love learning new programming languages, frameworks, and tools to develop efficient and user-friendly  I enjoy the challenge of problem-solving and have a keen eye for detail.